Hurricane Sandy disrupts Northeast U.S. telecom networks

 "Verizon is discovering that many poles and power lines/Verizon cables are down throughout the region due to heavy winds and falling trees," the company said in a statement.

-Verizon Wireless, AT&T Inc, Sprint Nextel, and T-Mobile USA said they were dealing with wireless service problems in the hurricane region.
-Cable operators Cablevision Systems Corp, Comcast Corp and Time Warner Cable also said they were having service problems.
+Verizon Wireless, AT&T Inc (T.N), Sprint Nextel (S.N), T-Mobile USA said they were dealing with wireless service problems in the hurricane region.
+Cable operators Cablevision Systems Corp CVC.N, Comcast Corp (CMCSA.O) and Time Warner Cable TWC.N also said they were having service problems.

 "I think everybody's equipment's going to be damaged, including cellphone towers," Stifel Nicolaus analyst Christopher King said from his Verizon Wireless cellphone in Baltimore.